Appointed 1 April 2020.

 Originally from Glasgow, Carol’s career began in housing with Sheffield City Council as a management officer collecting rent door to door and managing a patch.
 She also worked for Burnley and Bristol Councils prior to joining Northern Counties in 1993, ultimately becoming Chief Executive in 2007.

-Sally is a Riverside North Tenants and Residents Federation Executive representative and has invaluable experience in the voluntary sector having worked as a “mystery shopper” with Your Homes Newcastle and having been part of their Estate Management Team.
-In April 2014, she was elected to serve as the Secretary of the Riverside Tenants and Residents Federation Executive.
+Sally was previously a Riverside North Tenants and Residents Federation Executive representative and has invaluable experience in the voluntary sector having worked as a “mystery shopper” with Your Homes Newcastle and having been part of their Estate Management Team.
+Sally has also previously served as the Secretary of the Riverside Tenants and Residents Federation Executive.

 Previously, she has been involved with the CPAS organisation as a youth leader, providing supervision and activity programmes for 11-18 year olds during summer camps, and Chair of the Federation’s Training, Learning and Development Business group.